jdenes/TopicEmbeddings/README.md

 # Topic Embeddings Framework
 A code to create and test document embeddings using topic models.
 Based on forthcoming paper (maybe): "Document Embedding Using Topic Models", a Master Thesis at Sorbonne Université.

-Topic Embeddings Framework is a Python 3 open-source code to generate and test document embeddings using most common topic models.
-It is designed to allow easier and centralized generation of such embeddings, and to test their performanced against mainstream embeddings such as bag of word or doc2vec.
+Topic Embeddings Framework is a [Python 3](https://www.python.org/downloads/) open-source code to generate and test document embeddings using most common topic models.
+It is designed to allow easier and centralized generation of such embeddings, and to test their performances against mainstream embeddings such as bag of word or doc2vec.

 **Author :** [Julien Denes](https://github.com/jdenes/), Sciences Po médialab.